evanapplegate/evans_blog/posts/mapmakers_terrible_hand.md

-# The Mapmaker’s Terrible Hand
+# The mapmaker's terrible hand

 Effacing features is a rush.
 The "critical cartographers" have one good point they bury in recondite academese: the mapmaker has absurd power.